 In support of our mission, Childpeace Montessori School strives to keep our education affordable and accessible for families through our tuition assistance fund.
 The school is committed to equity and inclusion and we offer need-based tuition assistance to families who would not otherwise be able to afford a Childpeace education.

-Tuition assistance is available each school year to new and returning families based on individual financial circumstances and ability to pay.
+Tuition assistance is available to new and returning families based on individual financial circumstances.
 All tuition assistance award decisions are made by the school and are dependent upon available funds.

 Contact us for more information.